 Level 2 - Observable inputs other than quoted prices in active markets for identical assets and liabilities, quoted prices for identical or similar assets or liabilities in inactive markets, or other inputs that are observable market data for substantially the full term of the assets or liabilities.
-The Organization has no Level 2 fair value measurements.

 Level 3 - Inputs that are generally unobservable and typically reflect management's estimates of assumptions that market participants would use in pricing the asset or liability.
-The Organization has no Level 3 fair value measurements.